samg/timetrap/README.md

   usage: ``t in [--at TIME] [NOTES]``

 **kill**
   Delete a timesheet or an entry.
-Entry's are referenced using an ``--id`` flag (see display).
+Entries are referenced using an ``--id`` flag (see display).
 Sheets are referenced by name.

   usage: ``t kill [--id ID] [TIMESHEET]``